Acute Psychiatric Emergencies - - E-Book

 2.2 Preparation

 Never approach a patient who is acutely disturbed by yourself.
-Wait until a sufficient number of appropriately trained staff, police officers or security guards are present.
-The number required will depend upon the physical threat from the patient, the nature and degree of their disturbance, and the environment and resources of the facility in which you are working.
+Wait until a sufficient number of appropriately trained staff, police officers and security guards are present.
+The number required will depend upon the size of the patient, the nature and degree of their disturbance, and the physical characteristics and resources of the facility in which you are working.

 Information may include verbal accounts from the family, paramedics, police, relevant others and the hospital record systems.
 Ask and obtain answers to the following questions: